nixworks/public/news/2004/11/17/index.md

 ##### Iran's nuclear program
 ### [ Iran's nuclear program: A spokesman for the controversial National Council of Resistance of Iran (NCRI) states that Pakistani nuclear scientist "Abdul Qadeer Khan gave Iran a quantity of HEU (highly enriched uranium) in 2001" and a nuclear bomb design and that Iran "continues to enrich uranium as we speak". ](/news/2004/11/17/iran-s-nuclear-program-a-spokesman-for-the-controversial-national-council-of-resistance-of-iran-ncri-states-that-pakistani-nuclear-scien.md)
-_Context: nuclear bomb, Iran's nuclear program, Abdul Qadeer Khan, enriched uranium, National Council of Resistance of Iran_
+_Context: National Council of Resistance of Iran, enriched uranium, Iran's nuclear program, Abdul Qadeer Khan, nuclear bomb_

 ##### Le Monde
 ### [ Death of Yasser Arafat: Le Monde reports that former Palestinian leader Yasser Arafat suffered from cirrhosis before dying. ](/news/2004/11/17/death-of-yasser-arafat-le-monde-reports-that-former-palestinian-leader-yasser-arafat-suffered-from-cirrhosis-before-dying.md)
-_Context: Yasser Arafat, cirrhosis, Le Monde, death, Palestinian_
+_Context: Palestinian, death, cirrhosis, Le Monde, Yasser Arafat_

 ##### National Institutes of Health
 ### [ The U.S. National Institute of Child Health and Human Development has launched the National Children's Study to follow 100,000 humans from birth to age 21 in what will be the largest-ever comprehensive study of children. ](/news/2004/11/17/the-u-s-national-institute-of-child-health-and-human-development-has-launched-the-national-children-s-study-to-follow-100-000-humans-from.md)